 The lyrics of the song "Ramble On" were influenced by the books of J.R.R.
 And The Hobbit's "Frodo Baggins" adventures and it's among the first songs to combine rock and fantasy, a combination that will gain momentum in the genre of hard rock and heavy metal.
 The song was recorded in New York.
 This song was not played in the band's live shows from beginning to end and includes John Bonham's use of percussion, some say even don an empty guitar case.

 The instrumental track "Moby Dick" showcases the great abilities of John Bonham on drums.
-This song evolved from a drumming section called "Pat's Delight" that Bonham named after his wife.
+This song evolved from a drumming section called "Pat's Delight" which Bonham named after his wife.
 Jimmy Page used to catch Bonham jamming in the studio and he recorded parts of these pieces that were put together into this ostentatious drumming piece that sometimes lasted over 20 minutes in live performances, during which John Bonham also drummed with bare hands right up to bloodshed.
 Bonham's wife noted that the song was called "Moby Dick" since Bonham's son Jason Bonham would ask his father to play the "long song" and when Bonham asked his son why, the son replied that he was as long as Moby.
-The guitar parts at the beginning and end of the instrumental were recorded separately and later incorporated to create the final product.
+The guitar parts at the beginning and end of this instrumental piece were recorded separately and later incorporated to create the final product.
 These riffs evolved from a track called "The Girl I Love She Got Long Black Wavy Hair" which the band recorded at BBC Studios in the spring of 1969.
 Here, too, the riffs were "inspired" by Bobby Parker's 1961 song "Watch Your Step".

 The album ends with "Bring It On Home".
-Here, too, the opening and concluding section of the song was "borrowed" and influenced by a song of Sonny Boy Williamson written by Willie Dixon.
+Here, too, the opening and concluding section of the song was "borrowed" and influenced by a song by Sonny Boy Williamson written by Willie Dixon.
 The harmonica section was recorded in Vancouver.

-This immortal album is a milestone in rock music and is considered as an influence on the development of hard rock and heavy metal genres.
-It helped to established the status of the band that as one of the greatest rock bands in history and gave "Led Zeppelin" its big break into the US and the world, with incredible sales figures that even managed to kick The Beatles' "Abbey Road" from the top.
+This immortal album is a milestone in rock music and is considered an influence on the development of hard rock and heavy metal genres.
+It helped to establish the status of the band as one of the greatest rock bands in history and gave "Led Zeppelin" its big break into the US and the world, with incredible sales figures that even managed to kick The Beatles' "Abbey Road" from the top.